oa1802/celestial-hotel/README.md

 <h1>Celestial Hotel Reservation System</h1>

-<p>This web application was created as part of a college course for a fictional hotel on Miami Beach.
+<p>This web application is for a fictional hotel on Miami Beach.
+It was created as part of a project for a college course.
 Through the website, hotel rooms can be searched for and booked for particular dates.</p>

 <p>This website was developed with PHP and MySQL.</p>